 - 26020. (a) The Division of Medical Cannabis Regulation and Enforcement is hereby established within the Department of Alcoholic Beverage Control.
-The division shall be Division of Medical Cannabis Regulation and Enforcement shall do all of the following: - (1) Be administered by a person who is appointed by the director.
-The division shall administer this chapter.
-Director of the Department of Alcholic Beverage Control. - (2) Administer this chapter, as it pertains to commercial cannabis activity relating to dispensaries. - (3) Lead all state and local authorities regarding the tracking of medical cannabis, medical cannabis products, and licensees pursuant to this chapter. - (b) The Division of Medical Cannabis Manufacturing and Testing is hereby established within the Department of Public Health.
-The Division of Medical Cannabis Manufacturing and Testing shall do all the following:

-(1) Be administered by a person who is appointed by the State Health Officer.

-- (2) Administer this chapter, as it pertains to manufacturing, testing, and certification of testing laboratories for medical cannabis. - (c) The Division of Medical Cannabis Cultivation is hereby established within the Department of Food and Agriculture.
-The Division of Medical Cannabis Cultivation shall do all of the following: - (1) Be administered by a person who is appointed by the Secretary of the Department of Food and Agriculture. - (2) Administer this chapter as it pertains to cultivation of medical cannabis. - (d) The regulatory authorities shall issue licenses to applicants to engage in commercial cannabis activity pursuant to this chapter.
-No person shall engage in commercial cannabis activity unless the person obtains permission pursuant to section 26045. - (e) The division shall maintain a registry of all permit holders and shall maintain a record of all licenses and commercial cannabis activity of the permit holder throughout the length of licensure and for a minimum of seven years following the expiration of each license. - (b) No person shall engage in commercial cannabis activity unless licensed by the division under this chapter.
-The division shall issue licenses to applicants to engage in commercial cannabis activity pursuant to this chapter. - (c) The division
+The Division of Medical Cannabis Regulation and Enforcement shall do all of the following: - (1) Be administered by a person who is appointed by the Director of the Department of Alcoholic Beverage Control.
+Governor. - (2) Administer this chapter, as it pertains to commercial cannabis activity relating to dispensaries. - (3) Lead all state and local authorities regarding the tracking of medical cannabis, medical cannabis products, and licensees pursuant to this chapter. - (b) The Division of Medical Cannabis Manufacturing and Testing is hereby established within the Department of Public Health.
+The Division of Medical Cannabis Manufacturing and Testing shall do all the following: - (1) Be administered by a person who is appointed by the State Health Officer.
+Governor. - (2) Administer this chapter, as it pertains to manufacturing, testing, and certification of testing laboratories for medical cannabis and medical cannabis products. - (c) The Division of Medical Cannabis Cultivation is hereby established within the Department of Food and Agriculture.
+The Division of Medical Cannabis Cultivation shall do all of the following: - (1) Be administered by a person who is appointed by the Secretary of the Department of Food and Agriculture.
+Governor. - (2) Administer this chapter as it pertains to cultivation of medical cannabis. - (d) The regulatory authorities shall issue licenses to applicants to engage in commercial cannabis activity pursuant to this chapter.
+No person shall engage in commercial cannabis activity unless the person obtains permission pursuant to section Section 26045. - (e) The division shall maintain a registry of all permit holders and shall maintain a record of all licenses and commercial cannabis activity of the permit holder throughout the length of licensure and for a minimum of seven years following the expiration of each license.
+The division shall make limited licensee information available to a licensee so that it may verify whether it is engaging in commercial cannabis activities with a properly licensed entity.